JulianGi/IGGScraper/README.md

 # IGGScraper
-Provides download links without waiting times.
+A web scraper for igg-games.com written in Python 3 that provides direct download links of any specified game.